Nitrogen-13: Production

 The proton must be accelerated to have total energy greater than 5.66 MeV.
 This is the threshold energy for this reaction, as it is endothermic (i.e., the mass of the products is greater than the reactants, so energy needs to be supplied which is converted to mass).
 For this reason, the proton needs to carry extra energy to induce the nuclear reaction.

-The energy difference is actually 5.22 MeV, but if the proton only supplied this energy, the reactants would be formed with no kinetic energy.
-As momentum must be conserved, the true energy that needs to be supplied by the proton is given by:
+Although the energy difference is actually 5.22 MeV, but if the proton only supplied this energy, the reactants would be formed with no kinetic energy; the requirement of momentum conservation imposes the higher energy threshold.

-The presence of ethanol (at a concentration of ~5mM/litre) in aqueous solution allows the convenient formation of ammonia as nitrogen-13 is produced.
+The presence of ethanol (at a concentration of ~5mM) in aqueous solution allows the convenient formation of ammonia as nitrogen-13 is produced.
 Other routes of producing 13N-labelled ammonia exist, some of which facilitate co-generation of other light radionuclides for diagnostic imaging.

 Nitrogen-13 plays a significant role in the CNO cycle, which is the dominant source of energy in main-sequence stars more massive than 1.5 times the mass of the Sun.

 Lightning may have a role in the production of nitrogen-13.